-The Gucci Web Aviator are, like most things Gucci, a thing of beauty.
+The Gucci Aviators are, like most things Gucci, a thing of beauty.
 One of the world’s leading luxury lifestyle brands, it’s not surprising to see that Gucci brings the same level of creativity, craftsmanship and innovation to their glasses as they do their other apparel and accessories.

-With golden frames, green shaded lenses, a double brow bar, silicone nose pieces and tortoiseshell-capped earpieces, an added bonus of buying these men’s aviator sunglasses is that they come in a velvet hard case (available in 6 colors), a matching satin lining as well as a matching satin flannel pouch and ivory microfiber cloth to make sure you keep these babies nice and clean.
+Boasting golden metal frames with red and green detailing, green shaded lenses, and subtle bumble bee stamp on the tips to represent the House, these glasses come with some luxurious extras.
+An added bonus of buying these men’s aviator sunglasses is that they come in a velvet hard case (available in 6 colors), a matching satin lining, a matching satin flannel pouch, and ivory microfiber cloth to make sure you keep these babies nice and clean.